eniac/MimicNet/README.md

 ```
 ### 3. Train

-Train a pair of internal models that approximates intra-cluster traffic and a feeder that approximates inter-cluster traffic
+Train a pair of internal models for approximating intra-cluster traffic and a feeder model for approximating inter-cluster traffic

 ```bash
 # variant is the protocol being simulated